anil-writes/Web-Hosting-Guides/README.md

 ### 67% Off Hostinger Agency Hosting Plans (During Sale)

-Use this **[https://devgraphiq.com/hostinger-recommends)** to manage multiple websites or an agency and save **up to 67% off** Hostinger’s agency hosting plans.
+Use this **[Discount Coupon](https://devgraphiq.com/hostinger-recommends)** to manage multiple websites or an agency and save **up to 67% off** Hostinger’s agency hosting plans.
 Claim your discount today by clicking the “Claim Now” button below before the offer expires.

 #### These plans include:
 - More storage